Blendify/blender-manual/blender_docs/manual/interface/buttons_and_controls.rst

    The Viewport Shading popup menu.

-Pop-up menus are overlay menus used to display selectable options.
+Pop-up menus are overlay menus used to display options.
-They are spawned by menu buttons and buttons showing a up and down triangles on the right or after a key input at the mouse position.
+They are spawned by menu buttons and buttons showing up and down triangles on the right or after a key input at the mouse position.

 For example, the *Viewport Shading* button will produce a pop-up menu